Willi Castro Player Props: Twins vs. Braves

-Willi Castro -- with a slugging percentage of .281 in his past 10 games (including zero home runs) -- will be in action for the Minnesota Twins versus the Atlanta Braves, with Bryce Elder on the hill, on June 27 at 7:20 PM ET.
+On Wednesday, Willi Castro (.258 slugging percentage in past 10 games, with zero home runs) and the Minnesota Twins face the Atlanta Braves, whose starting pitcher will be Kolby Allard.
+First pitch is at 12:20 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Braves.
+He had a hitless performance in his most recent game (0-for-1) against the Braves.

 Willi Castro Game Info & Props vs. the Braves